udiNur/tenbis/README.md

 the balance is 510.50
 ```
 ## Advantages:
-#### you just wanna know how much many left to spend on this mounts you not need:
+#### you just wanna know how much of money left to spend on this mounts you not nee -
-- to log in!
+- to login!
 - to open browser the middle of your important work over the terminal!
-- to navigate over the slow and frustrating ten-bis website and menus
+- to navigate over the slow and frustrating ten-bis website and menus!

+just get your balance at any time in the easiest way that passable!

 ## setup: